Eterion/ES6css/docs/fn.md

 Returns a `$number` recalculated to em units, if possible.
 Allows scaling based on `$const-relative-units-root` constant.
 To ensure visibility of all elements, resulting numbers equal or below `$const-relative-units-min` are not recalculated.
-Requires `$const-relative-units` set to true.
+Requires [relative-units](/const.md#relative-units) set to true.
 Use [em-always](#em-always) if you wish to convert to relative units, regardless of global settings.

 ```scss
 em($number)